 Here are some questions we usually get about LetsGetChecked.
 If you would like yours answered, please contact us.

 Activating the kit connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit box.
 The laboratory cannot process your sample if the kit is not activated and linked to you.
 You should only activate your kit when you are ready to take your sample.

 Yes.
 LetsGetChecked has a team of doctors, nurses, and healthcare clinicians who will review your order and results and have created detailed result breakdowns for your testing journey.

 Our clinical team is on standby throughout the testing process and, if your test results are abnormal, you will receive a call to discuss your results and the next steps.

-Please ensure that the sample is collected before 10 am and returned immediately using the carrier method provided within the sample collection kit.
+Please ensure that the sample is collected in the morning on a Monday - Thursday and returned immediately using the carrier method provided within the sample collection kit.
 Each of our collection kits includes a prepaid delivery envelope to return your samples to the laboratory.